The Role of Masking for Efficient Supervised Knowledge Distillation of Vision Transformers: Saving Costs

-We analyze the FLOPs of Vision Transformer (ViT) in this section.
+We analyze how much cost, in terms of FLOPs and memory, could be saved by applying MaskedKD.
 ViT is encoder-only transformer \cite{transformer}, which is mainly consisted of a multi-head self-attention layers and a multi-layer perceptron layers.
-There are also many details which takes very tiny portion in terms of calculation, such as the embedding layer, residual connection, bias, GeLU, or layer normalization.
+There are also many details which takes very tiny portion in terms of calculation, such as the embedding layer, residual connection, bias, GeLU, or layer normalization and we will ignore it in this section.
 We denote $\phi(n, d)$ as a function of FLOPs with respect to the number of tokens $n$ and the embedding dimension $d$.
 For example, in case of DeiT-B, n is 197 and d is 768.
-For self-attention layer, the FLOPs mainly comes from two parts: (1) The projection of $Q$,$K$,$V$ matrices and the self-attention outputs $\phi_{proj}(n, d) = 4nd^2$, (2) The calculation of the softmax-attention $\phi_{SA}(n, d) = 2n^2d$.
+For self-attention layer, the FLOPs mainly comes from two parts: (1) The projection of $Q$,$K$,$V$ matrices and the self-attention outputs $\phi_{\mathrm{proj}}(n, d) = 4nd^2$, (2) The calculation of the softmax-attention $\phi_{\mathrm{SA}}(n, d) = 2n^2d$.

 The FLOPs of MLP layers comes from two fully-connected (FC) layers.
-Two fc layers have a difference of four times in dimension.
-Therefore, the FLOPs for MLP layer is $\phi_{fc}(n, d) = 8nd^2$.
+Two FC layers have a difference of four times in dimension.
+Therefore, the FLOPs for MLP layer is $\phi_{\mathrm{FC}}(n, d) = 8nd^2$.

 By combining the self-attention layer and the MLP layer, we can get the total FLOPs of one ViT block.

 Since there is 12 layers in case of DeiT-Base, the total FLOPs is